nglasl/silverstripe-fusion/README.md

 This module is currently in progress.

-## TO DO - PAGE SEARCH
+## TO DO

-- Search against FusionTags.
+- Hook the site search into this, possibly translating the FusionTags to a single database field.